 3. Explore Piața Mică

-Sibiu has three main squares and one of them is called Piața Mică (The Small Square).
+Sibiu has three main squares, one of which is Piața Mică (The Small Square).
 This was the former artisans’ market since many buildings have a loggia, a semi-open hallway with semicircular arches.
 Goods were displayed for craft workshops.

 Today, the 17th-century houses around the perimeter of the square are converted into cafes, restaurants, hotels and museums.